Digital Signing of PDF files with NFC Reader

 What is different with uFR Series?

 Common PKI and DS scenario is to use smart cards with contact interface.
 Contact interface is a decades old technology which has many flaws.
-The biggest ones being: contact pads are prone to physical damage and should be changed frequently; process of inserting cards into a contact reader takes a long time; users often leave their contact card inside the reader because it is bothersome to insert it every time.
+The biggest ones being: contact pads are prone to physical damage and need frequent changes; process of inserting cards into a contact reader takes a long time; users often leave their contact card inside the reader because it is bothersome to insert it every time.

 We are using only the Contactless interface of smart cards.
 This makes digital signing process much quicker, simply by taping a card on reader.